Online PD Courses for teachers in Nevada (NV)

 Office of Educator Licensure in Las Vegas

 Las Vegas, NV 89119

-The information and courses listed on this page are presented as of February 20th, 2020.
+The information and courses listed on this page are presented as of June st, 2020.
 Please note that state licensing requirements and school district approval processes may change and it is the responsibility of each teacher to know their licensing requirements and the process for submission and approval of all professional development and licensing requirements.
 Professional Learning Board does not guarantee acceptance by your school, district or licensing authority.